-- 17 The INRMP is intended to be consistent with the Sikes Act, at 16 U.S. Code (USC) 670(a)(1) that requires 18 the Department of Defense (DoD) to carry out a program for the conservation and rehabilitation of natural 19 resources on military installations and further requires each military department to prepare and implement 20 an INRMP for each installation under its control that has significant natural resources.
-Per Air Force 21 Instruction (AFI) 32-7064, Integrated Natural Resources Management, Section 3.2, Beale AFB is 22 considered a Category I installation as it has significant natural resources requiring conservation and 23 management.
-Criteria from AFI 32-7064, Integrated Natural Resources Management for identifying 24 significant natural resources are as follows: - The installation conducts on-the-ground actions to support military missions that require conservation measures to sustain the natural resources and minimize impacts (e.g., soil erosion control, water resource protection). - Species listed as threatened or endangered in accordance with (IAW) the Endangered Species Act (ESA) (16 USC 1531-1544) are present on the installation, or critical habitat has been designated or is currently proposed on the installation, and active installation conservation measures are necessary to conserve the species. - Hunting, fishing or other natural resources-based outdoor recreation activities are allowed on the installation. - The installation operates outgrants (leases, licenses, permits) for livestock grazing and stable operations that allow horseback riding on unimproved lands. - The installation has significant Bird/Wildlife Aircraft Strike Hazard (BASH) issues that require habitat manipulation outside the managed airfield or require wildlife hazing or depredation activities that are beyond the scope of standard bird/wildlife prevention, control, and dispersal operations conducted under the auspices of a BASH Plan administered by the 9th Reconnaissance Wing Flight Safety Office (9 RW/SEF). - Important or unique biological resources are present, such as wetlands, species listed for state protection, candidate species for federal protection, or unique habitats that provide essential loafing, nesting or foraging areas for migratory birds, bats or other wildlife protected by state or federal law.
-The unique character of a biological resource is determined through consultation with the U.S.
+The INRMP is intended to be consistent with the Sikes Act, at 16 U.S. Code (USC) 670(a)(1) that requires the DoD to carry out a program for the conservation and rehabilitation of natural resources on military installations and further requires each military department to prepare and implement an INRMP for each installation under its control that has significant natural resources.
+Per Air Force Manual (AFMAN) 32-7003, Environmental Conservation, Section 3.4, Beale AFB is considered a Category I installation as it has significant natural resources requiring conservation and management.
+Criteria from AFMAN 32-7003 for identifying significant natural resources are as follows:

+- The installation conducts on-the-ground military missions on unimproved lands that necessitates conservation measures to maintain the natural resources and minimize impacts of military testing and training activities (e.g., soil erosion control). - Species listed as threatened or endangered in accordance with 16 USC §§ 1531-1544 (referred to as the Endangered Species Act throughout this manual) are present on the installation, or critical habitat has been designated or is currently proposed on the installation, and active installation conservation measures are necessary to conserve the species. - Hunting, fishing or other natural resources-based outdoor recreation activities (e.g. off-road vehicles) are allowed on the installation when consistent with the military mission. - The installation operates outgrants (leases, licenses, permits) for livestock grazing, crop production, or stable operations that allow horseback riding on unimproved lands. - The installation operates a commercial forestry program or implements forest management practices in support of readiness and training activities, maintaining forest health, or in support of other ecosystem management goals and objectives. - The installation has significant Bird/Wildlife Aircraft Strike Hazard (BASH) issues that require habitat manipulation on or near the managed airfield; or require wildlife hazing or depredation activities that are beyond the scope of standard bird/wildlife prevention, control, and dispersal operations conducted under the auspices of a BASH Plan administered by the Wing Flight Safety office.

-Fish and Wildlife Service (USFWS) and the state fish and wildlife agency, whereby it is established that ecological issues related to the resource require a level of planning and management that can only be addressed by an INRMP.
+• Important or unique biological resources are present, such as wetlands, species listed for state protection, candidate species for federal protection, or unique habitats that provide essential loafing, nesting, or foraging areas for migratory birds, bats, or other wildlife protected by state or federal law.
+The unique character of a biological resource is determined through consultation with the USFWS and applicable state fish and wildlife agency, whereby it is established that ecological issues related to the resource require a level of planning and management that can only be addressed by an INRMP.